 In 1948 Gilbert Joseph arrives in London from Jamaica on the HMT Empire Windrush, and soon after joined by his new wife, Hortense.
 They are part of a new generation of Jamaican immigrants in post-war England.

 The Josephs are taken in by Queenie Bligh, a woman that Gilbert knew during the war, and her husband Bernard, himself a veteran, who has troubles of his own from his time at war.

-Small Island is told from all four of their perspectives, brilliantly interweaving their stories with the realities of everyday racism and classism in the UK.
+Small Island, one of the great books about refugees, is told from all four of their perspectives, brilliantly interweaving their stories with the realities of everyday racism and classism in the UK.